softprops/lando/README.md

 test gateway_conversion ... bench:       8,652 ns/iter (+/- 4,193)
 ```

+### 💱 Concurrency

-> 💡 Consideration for concurency should be noted.
-Performance is typically affected
+Consideration for concurency should be noted when approaching performance with AWS lamda.

-and related to scalability.
-Two models for scalabilty are veritical and horizontal.
+AWS Lamda is expressly *horizontal scaled*.
+You scale not by spawning more threads in
+a running process ( scaling up ↕️ ) but by spawning more lambdas ( scaling out ↔️ ).

-AWS Lamda is expressly horizontal scaled.
-The platform handles concurrency by spawning more
-instances of your function for you.
+A key benefit of AWS lambda is that the _platform_ handles concurrency by spawning more instances of your function *for you*.
 This results in some economical advantages in
 they way you only pay for what you use.
 Bear in mind you are billed at intervals of 100 milliseconds,
 so the usefulness optimizing for cost is lost once you're dipped below that point.

+# 🚧 planned changes

+* remove the need for explicit dependency on cpython
+* remove the need for awkward dependency on lambda lib name

 Doug Tangren (softprops) 2018